MarbleItUp/MIULevelCreationKit/README.md

 Let’s take a look at how it’s laid out in the Scene Hierarchy:
 Here we can see that the level components are split into three groups **Gameplay**, **Static**, and **Skybox**.

-The **Gameplay** group contains items that are specific to gameplay such as the Start/End pads, the level bounds, power-ups, moving platforms, gems, etc.
+The **Gameplay** group contains items that are specific to gameplay such as the Start/End pads, the level bounds, power-ups, moving platforms, gems, etc.<br>
-The **Static** group contains all the map geometry that doesn’t move during play as well as the sun object for lighting direction.
+The **Static** group contains all the map geometry that doesn’t move during play as well as the sun object for lighting direction.<br>
 The **Skybox** group contains all the non-interactive objects and effects such as signs, clouds, and stars.

 The final object is the Preview Camera which will provide the viewport in during level select.